 The jam is only as good as the fruit, so make sure to pick nice ripe strawberries and fresh or frozen rhubarb.
 A jam made from unripe fruit won't taste like the fruit, and it just ends up being really sweet.
-Shop the farmers market for the freshest ripe fruit possible and it's easy to taste test before buying.
+Shop the farmers market for the freshest fruit possible and it's easy to taste test before buying.

 Prepare the Jam Jars

-I'd love to hear from you, let me know how your jam turns out!
+I'd love to hear from you; let me know how your jam turns out!

-- 3 cups fresh rhubarb, chopped into small chunks
+- 3 cups fresh rhubarb chopped into small chunks

-- 2 cups fresh strawberries, hulled and chopped in small chunks
+- 2 cups fresh strawberries hulled and chopped in small chunks

 - 1 cup sugar

-- 1 tablespoon lemon juice, bottled
+- 1 tablespoon lemon juice bottled or fresh

-- 1/2 teaspoon cornstarch (for thickening)
+- ½ teaspoon cornstarch for thickening

 - Prepare your jam jars, by boiling them for several minutes, jars and lids.
-I use small 1/2 pint wide mouth mason jars.
+I use small ½ pint wide mouth mason jars.

-- Let sit for about 45 minutes to let the fruit release their juices.
+- In a large bowl combine the chopped rhubarb strawberries and sugar.Let sit for about 45 minutes to let the fruit release their juices.

-- Add the water and cook uncovered over a low heat until jams comes to a slow simmer about 10 minutes, then lower heat more and continue cooking for another 35-40 minutes.
+- Transfer fruit mixture to a medium pan, (I use the small Mauviel Jam pan).
+Add the lemon juice and cook uncovered over low heat until the jam comes to a slow simmer about 10 minutes, then lower heat more and continue cooking for another 35-40 minutes.
 Check and stir occasionally.

 - Remove from heat and let cool before transferring to the prepared jam jars.
-Place lids on jars and store in refrigerator for up to 3 weeks or 4 months in the freezer.
+Place lids on jars and store in the refrigerator for up to 3 weeks or 4 months in the freezer.